fmhy/edit/docs/other/selfhosting.md

 #### Environment Variables

-You may want to disable NSFW content (sidebar entry, page contents) and/or the API component for Feedback:
+There are a few variables you can change if you wish to disable them:

-- `FMHY_BUILD_NSFW` - Disables NSFW content (experimental)
+- `FMHY_BUILD_NSFW` - NSFW sidebar entry (experimental)
-- `FMHY_BUILD_API` - Disables the API component
+- `FMHY_BUILD_API` - API component for feedback system.

 #### Troubleshooting

-1. If you encounter Node.js version issues, make sure you're using Node.js 21+
+1. If you encounter Node.js version issues, ensure you're using Node.js 21+
-2. For pnpm-related issues, make sure you're using pnpm 9+
+2. For pnpm-related issues, ensure you're using pnpm 9+
 3. If you encounter build issues, try clearing cache:
     ```bash
+    # Linux
     rm -rf docs/.vitepress/cache

-    rm -rf docs/.vitepress/dist
-    pnpm install
+    # PowerShell
+    rm -r -fo docs/.vitepress/cache
     ```